marwane1b3/commands/README.md

-#npx pod-install ios
+#nuke your project
-  -- -- to reinstall pods
+  -- -- add file to root of your application ✈️✈️✈️